saschazar21/webassembly/packages/mozjpeg/README.md

 ### Options

-It's crucial to provide a full options object, to gain the best possible outcome.
+⚠️ It's crucial to provide a full options object.
 The default options object may be imported from the `options.js` file.

 ## Credits